 - Trek into some of the most remote areas of Nepal, rarely seen by foreigners

-- Explore the spectacular world of "Sky-Caves", located along steep cliffs high above the valley floor
+- Explore the spectacular world of "Sky-Caves" high above the valley floor

-- Trek in Kamzang Journey's unique "boutique style", with a signature dining tent and library
+- Enjoy a "boutique" style of trekking, with a signature dining tent and library

 - Join world-renowned Mustang expert, Kim Bannister, and learn the intricate details of this mysterious former kingdom